Lausbert/monee-app/_pages/privacypolicy.md

 ## Contact Us

-If you have any questions or suggestions about our Privacy Policy, do not hesitate to contact us at stephanlerner89@googlemail.com.
+If you have any questions or suggestions about our Privacy Policy, do not hesitate to contact us at {{ site.email_address }}.